DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Purpose-built for regulated sectors.

-AIQ Suite structurally aligns internal risk governance with external auditing demands across major regulatory frameworks — through two purpose-built modules.
+AIQ Suite structurally aligns internal risk governance with external auditing demands across major regulatory frameworks — through three purpose-built modules.

 Framework